Orioles hit 2 HRs off Price, cruise past Red Sox 11-2

 SLUMPING SMITH

 Orioles OF Dwight Smith Jr. got the night off while mired in an 0-for-July skid that’s reached 30 at-bats and dropped his batting average from .255 to .230.
-“They’re making adjustments to him,” manager Brandon Hyde said.
+“They’re making adjustments to him,” Hyde said.
 “Pitchers are pitching him a little bit differently, and now it’s his turn to make the adjustment back.”

 TRAINER’S ROOM